MontelioneLab/AISAR/README.md

 ## 1. AI Enhanced sampling using AFsample
 * run_afsample6000.sh
    - need to modify the path to fit your local computer system
-   - calculate 6000 models using 1 GPU
+   - calculate 6000 models using 1 GPU, 8 cores, 32GB RAM
 * run_relax64.sh
-   -   relax all 6000 models using 64cores
+   -   relax all 6000 models using 64 cores, 128GB RAM
-Runtime: it can take day(s) to calculate 6000 models, depending on the size of the sequence and number of GPUs
+Runtime: it can take days to calculate 6000 models, depending on the size of the sequence.

-* mergeChain.py and runMergedChain.py
+* mergeChain.py and runMergedChain.py (dimer only)
    - merge two chains into one chain for PCA analysis

-* FilterAF2.py: filters out bad models based on the AF log file.
+* FilterAF2.py (optional): filters out bad models based on the AF log file.
 The python code is copied from here: https://github.rpi.edu/RPIBioinformatics/FilteringAF2_scripts

-  Input sequence for AlphaFold: doc1_noN.fasta.
+  Input sequence for AlphaFold: 2kiw.fasta
-  We excluded the long disordered tails and non-native tags from the input fasta sequence for AlphaFold modeling, to avoid potential influence on the pTM and <pLDDT> scores.

   Commands:

-  #cd CDK2AP1-doc1 (set working dir: CDK2AP1-doc1)
+  set working dir: 2kiw_AFsample
 ```
+   cd 2kiw_AFsample
-  sbatch ../script/run_afsample6000.sh doc1_noN.fasta
+   sbatch ../script/run_afsample6000.sh 2kiw.fasta
 ```
-This command calculates and relax all 6000 models using run_afsample6000.sh <br> The output models are here: AF_models_dropout/doc1_noN. pTM score is reported here: AF_models_dropout/scores.sc and log from AF: slurm-xxx.out
+This command calculates and relax all 6000 models using run_afsample6000.sh <br> The output models will be here: AF_models_dropout/2kiw. pTM score is reported here: AF_models_dropout/scores.sc and log from AF: slurm-xxx.out

 Once all 6000 models are calculated, then relax